Typical Course Length

-This Sustainable and Efficient Food Production MSc centres on increasing efficiency and reducing environmental impact within the extensive pasture-based production sector.
+Equip yourself with the knowledge and skills to help agriculture meet the challenges of the 21st century!
+This Sustainable and Efficient Food Production postgraduate course centres on increasing efficiency and reducing environmental impact within the extensive pasture-based production sector.
 The programme provides flexible, accessible, postgraduate level training for people employed in the agri-food sector.
 Training comprises distance learning modules and work-based research projects.
 These are accessible as CPD or as credit-bearing units, which can be built towards a range of postgraduate qualifications.

-All modules are taught at postgraduate level (Level 7).
-Candidates must hold at least a second class Honours degree in agricultural or biological science, or a closely related discipline.
+All modules are taught at postgraduate level (level 7).
+Candidates must hold at least a second class honours degree in agricultural or biological science, or a closely related discipline.
 Applications from mature candidates with relevant experience are welcome and will be given equal consideration.

+Non-graduates must have at least 24 months of relevant full-time work experience in an agri-food industry.
 Relevant experience will be determined by the University.
 If you have employment experience which you consider may be equivalent to a degree, please give details of positions held, dates of employment, responsibilities within the position held and employer contact details on a separate sheet.

 English Language Requirements: